AMReX-Astro/Castro/docs_new/source/CastroRadiation.rst

 Getting the Code
 ----------------

-The  radiation solver is part of the main  git repo, so you already have all the  code and problem setups to exercise radiation.
-The only other requirement is a copy of the  library.  provides the algebraic multigrid solvers used by the implicit radiation update.
+The Castro radiation solver is part of the main Castro git repo, so you already have all the Castro code and problem setups to exercise radiation.
+The only other requirement is a copy of the Hypre library.
+Hypre provides the algebraic multigrid solvers used by the implicit radiation update.
 You can get a copy at https://computation.llnl.gov/casc/linear_solvers/sls_hypre.html.
 You will need to follow their installation instructions.

-In addition to the environment variables you set for the main hydrodynamics problems, you also need to tell the code where to find .
+In addition to the environment variables you set for the main Castro hydrodynamics problems, you also need to tell the code where to find Hypre.
 This is done via one of two variables:

 -  the environment variable HYPRE_DIR should
    point to the location of your Hypre installation